Constraining Axion-Like Particle mediated Dark Matter with Observational Constraints: A Statistical and Machine Learning Approach: Astrophysical constraints on the DM parameter space

 To ensure continuity and smoothness in our numerical results, particularly for generating contour plots and mass-radius curves, we performed interpolation across discrete data points.
 Analytical functions were then fitted to key quantities of interest, such as the maximum mass and radius at a fixed stellar mass.
 This strategy allowed us to obtain smooth contours over the entire parameter space.

 Figure~\ref{contour_stiff} represents the contour plot in the $q_f$ - $m_\chi$ plane showing the maximum mass (left plot) and the radius at $1.4\,M_\odot$ (right plot) for the ALP-mediated DM model using the stiff hadronic EoS model, EoS1.
 The color bar indicates the magnitude of each quantity, with darker (lighter) colors indicating lower (higher) values.
 Contours of the same maximum mass and $R_{1.4}$ are also shown, respectively.
 The blue contour line, in the left plot, marks the $2\,M_\odot$ observational lower limit on the maximum mass \cite{Demorest:2010bx, Antoniadis:2013pzd, NANOGrav:2019jur, Fonseca:2021wxt}.
 From the left plot, we see that at low values of $q_f$, the maximum mass over the whole $m_\chi$ range remains almost the same, $2.7\,M_\odot$, corresponding to the pure hadronic EoS.
-Higher values of $q_f$ along with the combination of higher $m_\chi$ values result in an NS with maximum mass less than $2\,M_\odot$, and hence the parameter space is ruled out.
+As seen in Figure \ref{contour_stiff}, increasing $q_f$ or $m_\chi$ softens the EoS, which systematically lowers the maximum supported mass ($M_{max}$) of the star.
+Combinations of high $q_f$ and $m_\chi$ (the upper-right region of the plot) produce an EoS so soft that its $M_{max}$ is below the $2.0~M_\odot$ observational threshold.
+These EoS models are therefore ruled out \textit{ab initio}, as they cannot account for the existence of massive pulsars \cite{Demorest:2010bx, Antoniadis:2013pzd, NANOGrav:2019jur, Fonseca:2021wxt}.

 The right plot from Figure~\ref{contour_stiff} represents the variation of the radius at $1.4\,M_\odot$ across the $q_f$, $m_\chi$ parameter space studied.
 The blue contour line 9.43 km indicates the lower bound on the radius at $1.4\,M_\odot$ based on the recent measurement of PSR J0614$-$3329~\cite{Mauviard:2025dmd}.
 The corresponding upper bound of 14.25 km, inferred from PSR J0740$+$6620~\cite{Dittmann:2024mbo}, lies beyond the explored parameter space, as the pure hadronic EoS used here yields a radius of 13.78 km.